If a website's SSL certificate is invalid or not available, users may see an error message when they attempt to load it.

 In Chrome, this message appears when clicking on the "Not Secure" in the browser bar when on an HTTP site.
 It means that the website does not have an SSL certificate and does not use SSL/TLS for encrypting traffic to and from the site.
 Browsers won't typically block websites that don't have HTTPS, but users should avoid entering personal data, like login credentials, credit card data, or government-issued ID numbers, on non-HTTPS websites.

-Cloudflare offers free SSL/TLS encryption for any website with Universal SSL.
-Websites with Cloudflare TLS encryption shouldn't encounter most of these errors, although improperly configured client devices could still cause them to pop up from time to time.
+Cloudflare offers free SSL/TLS encryption for any website.
+Websites with Cloudflare TLS encryption should not encounter most of these errors, although improperly configured client devices could still cause them to pop up from time to time.
 Learn more about free SSL certificates from Cloudflare.
-Test for potential SSL/TLS errors at the Cloudflare Diagnostic Center.

 Learning Center Navigation